explosion/spacy-llm/README.md

 COMPLIMENT
 ```

-And your standard print output
+And the `print` of doc.cats to standard output should look like:

 ```
 {'COMPLIMENT': 1.0, 'INSULT': 0.0}